Article Title: The True Cost of Vision Correction: Ortho-K vs. Glasses vs. Contacts Over 10 Years

 2. Can I use my HSA or FSA for sleepSEE®?
 Absolutely.
 Ortho-K is an eligible medical expense, and using your pre-tax HSA or FSA dollars is a smart way to pay for the treatment.

 3. Does my vision insurance like TRICARE or Blue Cross NC cover sleepSEE®?
-Unfortunately, no. sleepSEE® myopia control is a specialty service not covered by insurance.
+Unfortunately, no. sleepSEE® myopia control is a specialty service not typically covered by standard vision insurance plans.
 We do offer flexible payment plans to help fit the cost into your family’s budget.

 4. What happens if my prescription changes?
 That’s the beauty of Ortho-K. The process is reversible and can be adjusted.
 If your vision changes, we can modify the lenses to ensure you’re always seeing your best.
 This is a level of flexibility you don’t get with surgery.

-5. Is it worth the investment for my child?
-The ability to slow down your child’s prescription from getting worse is one of the greatest benefits of Ortho-K. It’s an investment in their future eye health, potentially saving them from a lifetime of thick glasses and reducing their risk of eye disease.
+5. Is it worth the investment for your child?
+The ability to slow down your child’s prescription from getting worse is one of the greatest benefits of Ortho-K. It’s an investment in their future eye health, potentially saving them from a lifetime of thick glasses and reducing

 10-Year Cost of Vision Correction